dhx20150812/Awesome-Argument-Generation/README.md

 # Awesome Argument Generation
-Paper list for argument generation task
+A curated list of recent awesome argument generation models and their applications.
+Please help to contribute if you find some important works are missing.

 ## Argument Summary
 Argument Summary is a task which aims at generating conclusions for augument texts, and helping people read and understand search results from argument serch engines.